Table of contents

 - Healthcare systems

-Your pharm tech program should have given you the knowledge needed to pass the PTCB Certification exam.
-Ahead of the exam, you’ll want to spend time reviewing key topics.
+Your pharm tech program should have given you the knowledge needed to pass the PTCE.
+Ahead of the exam, you’ll want to spend time reviewing these key topics.

 You must take the PTCB certification exam, if eligible, in-person by applying via the PTCB portal.
 It costs $129 to apply to take the exam.